 Straight life policy vs. term life policy

 Term life insurance does not offer a cash value component like whole life insurance does.
-Since it only provides life insurance upon death of the insured, term life insurance is typically cheaper than straight life insurance.
+Since it only provides coverage for a set period of time, term life insurance is typically cheaper than straight life insurance.
 If you have a temporary need for life insurance, like covering a 30-year mortgage, term life insurance might be the more cost effective choice.
-But, if you have a lifelong need, like paying for your funeral costs when you die, straight life insurance might make more sense.
-If you have both temporary and long term life insurance needs, consider buying more than one life insurance policy to meet all your financial obligations.
-This is often the best strategy for people with various financial goals that are not all lifelong.
+However, if you have a lifelong need, like paying for your funeral costs when you die or supporting a child with a disability, straight life insurance might make more sense.

 Straight life policy vs. universal life policy